numbnet/icesoft/projects/penguincolony-faces/trunk/penguincolony-faces/readme.txt

 Metawidget dynamically creates the input boxes and command buttons, and dynamically changes the UI in response to user events.

-Note that MetaWidget requires ICEfaces 1.8.2+.
+Note that Metawidget requires ICEfaces 1.8.2+.

 --------------------------------------------------------------------------------
 About Metawidget